MrR0807/citizen/README.md

 ## How to launch

-Either using docker compose or docker or kubernetes.
+Either using docker compose, docker or kubernetes.

 ```
 mvn clean install
 ```

 TODO
 kubernetes